 B. Slide tackling will not be permitted in this league.
-The definition of a slide tackle will be treated as a foul with the awarding of an indirect free kick for dangerous play awarded to the victimized team at the spot of the foul.
+Sliding is allowed if no other player is in the area and there is no danger to another player). be treated as a foul with the awarding of an indirect free kick for dangerous play awarded to the victimized team at the spot of the foul.
 The referee may choose to verbally warn, issue a yellow card, or issue a red card dependent on his/her judgment of the severity of the foul.

 C. Shin guards will be worn at all times during league play.
 The referee will judge what constitutes a shin guard.
 Failure to wear an approved pair of shin guards will result in expulsion from the game until suitable shin guards are worn.

 D. A player is offside if, when the ball is played, they are in an offside position inside a line drawn all the way across the field at the top of the opponent’s penalty area, and then commit an offside offense by:

 - interfering with an opponent